Monday, 22 July 2024

 canGoBatch

-Indicates if the class can be executed in batch.
-The framework adds the "Batch" tab page to the dialog if this method returns true.
+Indicates if the class can run in batch.
+Adds a "Batch" tab to the dialog if true.
 Default is true.

 runsImpersonated